 After seeing the success that our homemade chocolate cake recipe has had and how much you all love it I realized that that my best white cake recipe could be something that you would find valuable as well.
 Having a chocolate cake or white cake recipe that you KNOW will produce a fantastic cake makes life so much simpler.
-It might take a bit longer to make these cakes than a box mix, but it certainly is better for you to use REAL ingredients.
+It might take a bit longer to make these homemade cake recipes than a box mix, but it certainly is better for you to use REAL ingredients.
 And, there is something so satisfying to make a cake from a similar recipe as Grandma did, back in the day.
 Put a bit of music on, pour a glass of wine, and get baking.
 Truly, you’ll be feeding your soul!

 Tips to a perfect white cake: